-Where prime recipients and subrecipients retain title to subject inventions, the U.S. government retains certain rights.
+Where prime recipients, subrecipients, and contractors retain title to subject inventions, the U.S. government retains certain rights.

-i.
 Government Use License

 The U.S. government retains a nonexclusive, nontransferable, irrevocable, paidup license to practice or have practiced for or on behalf of the United States any subject invention throughout the world.
-This license extends to contractors doing work on behalf of the government.
+This license extends to government contractors.